 How Well It Works

-occur in some people when the device stimulates the nerve.
-The most common side
+Nerve stimulation is considered safe.
+Side effects occur in some people when the device stimulates the nerve.
+They include:

 - Hoarseness or slight voice changes.